Refer Your Students to Us

 Providing accommodations to students with disability(s) is contingent upon students' self-identification and submission of documentation to the Office of AccessABILITY.

-If a student who has not registered with the OA, requests accommodations from you, it is important that you refer the student to the Office of AccessABILITY.
-This will ensure that all accommodations needed by the student, some of which may not relate to the classroom, will be addressed by the office with the student.
-Please note that faculty members are only responsible for providing accommodations approved by Office of AccessABILITY.
+If a student who has not registered with our office requests accommodations from you, you should refer the student to the Office of AccessABILITY.
+This will ensure that all accommodations needed by the student, some of which may not relate to the classroom, will be addressed by our office.

-Classroom Accessibility: When the classroom is not accessible due to any factors such as location, lighting, sound, etc. and there are no other sections offered within the same content area where the student could change to, the institution will be obligated to change the location of the classroom to allow the student remain in the course, unless the student decides to postpone taking the class.
+When the classroom is not accessible due to any factor such as location, lighting, sound, etc. and there are no other sections offered with the same content in an accessible classroom, the institution is obligated to change the location of the classroom to allow the student remain in the course, unless the student decides to postpone taking the class.